 If you’ve ever come across a lemming in Swedish Lapland, you probably thought of them as quite aggressive beings.
 Now we’ve gotten the inside scoop – they’ve just been frustrated and misunderstood.
-Markus Lemke lets us in on their secret message and the mission that him and his colleges have been assigned: to bless the world with dark roasted “kokkaffe”.
+Markus Lemke lets us in on their secret message and the mission that he and his colleges have been assigned: to bless the world with dark roasted “kokkaffe”.

 In a world where single-shot-skim-milk-macchiato kind of coffee is taking over, the boiled coffee that takes its time to cook is falling into oblivion.
-But revolution is coming with Lemmelkaffe – the worlds first dark roasted coffee.
-It takes time to cook – and it’s supposed to take time.
+But revolution is coming with Lemmelkaffe – the world’s first dark roasted coffee.
+It takes some time to cook – and it’s supposed to take time.
 Time to enjoy your company and great conversations.